Tal Yahalom - Guitar

 The self-titled 12 track recording features a distinct array of all-original compositions with guest appearances by trumpeter Adam O’Farrill, trombonist Matt Bumgardner and keyboardist Micha Gilad, engineering by Ariel Shafir, mixing by Eivind Opsvik and mastering by Nate Wood.
 The album is currently available on Bandcamp, CD Baby and all leading digital retailers.

-The band is set to record their 2nd studio album in June 2019.
+The band recorded their 2nd studio album in June 2019, currently in production towards a 2020 release.

 Live at Teatro CajaGRANADA, Granada, Spain